snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 - Demonstrate compliance to minimum electrical system standards.

 ---
-## Task for 202510228/29
+## Task for 20251028/29
-Flyback diode installation is resolved and now actual solenoid valves alond with a skinner sv have been connected to relay and are each being tested individually.
+Flyback diode installation is resolved and now actual solenoid valves along with a skinner sv have been connected to relay and are each being tested individually.

 Results show:
 - turn-on latencies (4.08ms - 4.88ms) and turn-off latencies (4.64ms - 5.17ms) are relatively consistent across the different valves.